 \subsection{Motivation}

 There are two primary motivations for this work.
 Firstly, we present modest improvements to the known lower bounds for the Intersection Non-Emptiness for DFA's Problem ($\dfaint$) which is a core problem within the Reachability and Automata Theory research communities.
 Secondly, few natural problems in computer science theory have known unconditional time complexity lower bounds.
-In this work, we demonstrate that Intersection Non-Emptiness is such an example.
-The other known examples tend to be obtained from $\EXPTIME$-hard problems which are therefore at least as hard as simulating time bounded Turing machines \cite{lowerbounds1,lowerbounds2}.
+We demonstrate that Intersection Non-Emptiness for DFA's is such an example.
+The previously known examples tend to be $\PTIME$-hard and $\EXPTIME$-hard problems which are therefore at least as hard as simulating time bounded Turing machines \cite{lowerbounds1,lowerbounds2}.
 In particular, combinatorial problems related to pebbling games were shown to have polynomial time lower bounds in \cite{kasai1984}.
 Also, for some $c > 0$, intersection non-emptiness for $k$ DFA's and one PDA was shown to have an $\Omega(n^{c k})$ time lower bound for all fixed $k \in \mathbb{N}$ \cite{wehar2015}.

 We will see that the classic result on the space efficient simulation of time bounded computations (from \cite{hopcroft1}) implies that $\PSPACE$-hard problems may also have time complexity lower bounds, especially with the recent improvement of this simulation from \cite{williams2025}.
-This is how we will demonstrate the time complexity lower bound for $\dfaint$ in Section \ref{sec:timelower}.
+This is how we will demonstrate the time complexity lower bounds for $\dfaint$ in Section \ref{sec:timelower}.
 We hope that this work will further lead to unconditional time complexity lower bounds for other $\PSPACE$-hard problems as well.